casals/casals.github.io/_posts/2019-06-23-gsoc-reaching-first-milestone.md

 The most direct way to solve this was to create the ActorGroup as originally intended, and consequently modifying all the behavior processing as it was (action methods, for example, should be overloaded to support both `Actor` and `ActorGroup`).
 The API impact would be considerable (pretty much everything in the core behavior implementation), so I decided to hold on before going this direction.

 I was looking for an alternative to minimize the API impact when I realized that I could just modify the `Actor` class by making it self-nesting (Actor with Actor[]).
 This would simplify the behavior processing since I wouldn't need to refactor it to support a new class type.
-In addition, it would solve *a lot* of the issues related to cumulative behavior: I could assign identical behaviors to multiple entities seamlessly, and the responsibility of deciding what to do in the event of conflicting behaviors could be delegated to the composite system logic.
+Besides, it would solve *a lot* of the issues related to cumulative behavior: I could assign identical behaviors to multiple entities seamlessly, and the responsibility of deciding what to do in the event of conflicting behaviors could be delegated to the composite system logic.

-With that in mind, I modificed the `Actor` class to support self-nesting.
+With that in mind, I modified the `Actor` class to support self-nesting.
 I didn't need to create any methods related to group functionalities since this should be delegated to behavior logic: instead of creating a method for mass-assigning components to group members within the actor, this should be done as recursion in the behavior implementation.
 Also, any hivemind behavior could be implemented using the existing behavior structure, and this would also allow the same `Actor` to simultaneously belong to multiple groups.

-In order to test this idea, I went back to the [Behaviors](https://github.com/Terasology/Behaviors) module, focusing on the `follow` behavior.
-It is one of the simplest movement behaviors in the game, and it was easy enough to set a behavior recursion to make every entity in the list follow a single leader.
+To test this idea, I went back to the [Behaviors](https://github.com/Terasology/Behaviors) module, focusing on the `follow` behavior.
+This is one of the simplest movement behaviors in the game, and it was easy enough to set a behavior recursion to make every entity in the list follow a single leader.
 This worked as intended, and I had decided to close the matter and proceed with clean-up and documentation.
 I saved my work, satisfied with a solution that had a minimal API impact, and went for a fresh pot of coffee.
 And that was when I realized that I had broken one of the original premises.

 ## Never try to outstubborn a cat